ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 ```

 In contrast, without Enhanced Container Isolation, the container's root user is
-in fact true root (root in the container = root on the host), and this applies
-to all containers:
+in fact root on the host (aka "true root") and this applies to all containers:

 ```
 $ docker run -it --rm alpine